echamudi/incharge/README.md

 ## What?

 I'm a UI designer and I use InVision App a lot.
 InVision App is a great tool for making prototypes but there are some missing useful features in its UI.
-This project contains several hacks that will save my (and your) time in InVision App.
+This project contains several hacks that will save my (and might be your) time in InVision App.

 ## The Hacks